TL;DR

 Customer quotes (their words): {3-5 quotes}

-Anti-pattern competitor positioning to avoid: {paste}
+Competitor positioning to avoid mirroring: {paste}

 Return:

 1) Positioning statement: one paragraph, 4 sentences max, plain English.
+No "best-in-class", "innovative", "leading".

-3) Three "stress tests" with verdicts:
+3) Three stress tests with verdicts:

 c) Could the whole team explain it the same way in 2 weeks?

-Shorter variant — sharpen an existing positioning
+Shorter variant — sharpen existing positioning

 Below is our current positioning paragraph and 5 customer quotes.
 Identify the 2 weakest words/phrases (vague, claimable by competitors, jargon) and rewrite each with a sharper alternative grounded in the quotes.
 Show the before/after diff.